kamione/mri_preprocessing/README.md

-Commandline python scripts for fmriprep
+Commandline python wrappers for fmriprep
+---
+config.json is a project specfic config file, specifying how dim2bids function organize the output nifti files